ZTStew/JAVA-Hangman/README.md

 - If the letter does not match the selected word, add a strike against the user
 - The game ends when the user successfully completes the word or the number of strikes exceeds a set amount
 - Before the game begins, the user is prompted to select a difficulty which influences the number of stikes they can get before losing the game
-- - Easy - 13 strikes
+  - Easy - 13 strikes
-- - Medium - 10 strikes
+  - Medium - 10 strikes
-- - Hard - 7 strikes
+  - Hard - 7 strikes

+TODO:
-Need to brake program into method files
+ * Need to brake program into method files
-Need to add JavaFX to file
+ * Need to add JavaFX to file